4×4 South Africa – Top Considerations to Rent or Buy

 BUYING AND REGISTERING A 4×4 SOUTH AFRICA VEHICLE AS A FOREIGNER

-Buying a vehicle sight unseen, from a foreign country, is potentially a risky venture but Bushlore was simply fantastic to deal with.
+Buying a vehicle sight unseen from a foreign country is potentially a risky venture, but Bushlore was great to deal with.
 We had a lot of emails back and forwards followed by a couple of calls.
 They took the time and walked us through the whole purchasing process.

-In line with this, Bushlore is also temporarily unable to assist foreigners in acquiring a TRN for vehicles bought from Bushlore.
+Update: Bushlore has stated they are unable to assist foreigners in acquiring a TRN for vehicles bought from them.

 Sale contract on the 4x4 South Africa vehicle